-The Notice requires the route length of overhead lines and underground cables to be determined for the 2017-18 financial year.
+The Notice requires the route length of overhead lines and underground cables to be determined for the 2018-19 financial year.
 For Table 3.7.3, the route length disregards the number of circuits that span between two poles and uses the length of any one of the circuits as the route length.

-Final connections to the mains have been excluded (ie. overhead service lines and underground service cables), as well as overhead lines and underground cables for public streetlighting.
+Final connections to the mains have been excluded (i.e. overhead service lines and underground service cables), as well as overhead lines and underground cables for public streetlighting.

-Overhead line and underground cable data (ie. "cables") and pole data was exported from GIS Smallworld using FME and saved as spatial files as at the first of the month.
+Overhead line and underground cable data (i.e. "cables") and pole data was exported from GIS Smallworld using FME and saved as spatial files as at the first of the month.
+Data is considered to be actual.